 Describe/illustrate upper surface.
-Characterize the upper surface. per Locate a pore and focus up and down.
-How is the pore defined? } How do pores differ from stomata?
+Characterize the upper surface. surface.
+Locate a pore and focus up and down.
+How is the pore defined?
+How do pores differ from stomata?

 Can you see the cells that form the rim of each pore?
-I How man y are ther e?
+How many are there?

 Describe/illustrate lower surface.
-What structures do you distir nguish and how are th ey distributed?
+What structures do you distinguish and how are they distributed?
 Are rhizoids unicellular or multicellular?

 Are they all the same?
 Any filaments inside?

-Let's understand the function of the pores on the upports surface. er What may be your prediction of their function?
+Let's understand the function of the pores on the upper surface.

+What may be your prediction of their function?

-Take a lobe of the thallus, clean the ventral surface, and remove a wing 9i.e., a portion of the thallus on one side of the median thickened portion; this will facilitate making transverse section.
-Proceed to make sections, by holding your dissecting needle at right angle to the the needle!
-Do not press hard on the tissue with your needle ar Describe/illustrate your transverse section.
+Take a lobe of the thallus, clean the ventral surface, and remove a wing (i.e., a portion of the thallus on one side of the median thickened portion; this will facilitate making transverse section.
+Proceed to make sections, by holding your dissecting needle at right angle to the axis and running your razor blade along the needle!
+Do not press hard on the tissue with your needle and use a sharp blade!

+Describe/illustrate your transverse section.

 Are cells below the roof with pore, all the same?
 Sketch them.

-Make sure you focus your description on the overall architecture of the thallus (are "tissues" differentiated?, is the thickness uniform?,) and the architecture of the upper layers!
+Make sure you focus your description on the overall architecture of the thallus (are "tissues" differentiated?, is the thickness uniform?,..) and the architecture of the upper layers!
 Can you now see why they are called complex thalloids?

 Based on your section you should now be able to explain the reticulate upper surface based on the section (i.e., what accounts for the lines you see on the surface, now that you see the internal structure?)

 Have you seen stomata so far?